 (a) Personal data that you give us.
 This is information about you that you provide by (among other things) filling in forms, signing up to our newsletters or events, giving us a business card or CV, or corresponding with us by telephone, post, email or otherwise;

 (c) Personal data that our other systems collect about you.
-If you exchange emails or other communications with us, our information technology systems may record details of those conversations, sometimes including their content.
-Some of our premises have CCTV systems which may record audio and visual information about you if you visit our premises, for security and safety purposes; and
+If you exchange emails or other communications with us, our information technology systems may record details of those conversations, sometimes including their content; and

 (d) Personal data collected from other sources.
 We may collect some information from other sources.
 For example, if we have a business relationship with the organisation that you represent, your colleagues or other business contacts may give us information about you such as your contact details or details of your role in the relationship.